jplebre/KataCollection/Specifications/VideoClubRental.md

 # VideoClub Rental

+This is a big one.
+It feels fairly simple but it can grow very quickly.
+Based it of an exercise presented by Jason Gorman on his fabulous TDD workshops and built upon it to add some more content.

 ## Specifications
 * Users have their name and email stored.
 * Users can specify a wishlist.
 Users should be notified when their wished title becomes available.